Tuesday, 1 April 2025

 This leaves me the unenviable choice of:

-• taking a chance ordering a second battery from LiTime, potentially getting another defective one and being out of pocket for TWO. (and still stuck for batteries)
+• taking a chance ordering a second battery from LiTime, potentially getting another defective one and being out of pocket for TWO. (and still needing to purchase batteries)

 • buy and ship one from a better supplier to replace the defective LiTime unit, and use both, mixing battery/BMS systems.

-• scrapping both of the LiTime batteries and replacing with those from a decent, reputable supplier.
+• scrapping both of the LiTime batteries and replacing with those from a more reputable supplier.

 Nature of the defect -